 When it comes to the return process, it’s also critical for online retailers to develop a clearly stated and consumer-friendly policy.
 Because consumers often research return policies before making a purchase, a 'free returns for the holidays' approach can keep your company competitive – which can help retain customers and attract new business.

-Internet Retailer highlights several studies noting that customers will buy more and more often when they are confident in the returns process.
+Internet Retailer2 highlights several studies noting that customers will buy more and more often when they are confident in the returns process.
 Finally, e-commerce policies vary from country to country, so businesses that sell internationally should be aware of the policies affecting their customers.
 For example, a European Union rule requires e-tailers to allow customers 14 days to return unwanted goods.

 - When’s the last day to ship before Christmas?
 You should know.
 Shipping in time for Christmas should never be in question, so make sure you’ve got the answer.
+Get some more tips on preparing your SME for the business of Christmas.

 - Wrap items individually in Bubble Wrap, or use Styrofoam inserts so they don’t touch each other.
 Each item should have a minimum of two inches of cushioning on all sides.